jvhellemondt/api-time-registration/docs/features/initial.design-document.md

 ## 🧩 Context

 - Users log time by specifying a start and end time.
-- Entries may overlap.
-If they do, the **entry with the latest start time takes priority** in that range.
 - System must support:
   - **CQRS** for separation of reads and writes
   - **Event Sourcing** for a full audit trail and replayability